 Will the pound get stronger against the US dollar?

 The key factor for our GBP/USD forecast is central bank policy.
-Although both the BoE and the Fed are expected to cut rates in 2026, there is a chance that the Fed could follow a more dovish path.
+While the BoE is expected to hold or hike rates in 2026, markets still anticipate at least one cut from the Fed by year-end.

 Concerned about how shifting exchange rates could impact you in 2026?